Simeonone/an-embedded-fall-detection-system-and-automatic-emergency-response/README.md

 # Fall Detection and Emergency SOS System
-Check the ANN model [here](https://studio.edgeimpulse.com/public/394878/live) on Edge Impulse This project is a fall detection and emergency SOS system built with Django, Twilio, and Arduino.
+Check the ANN model [here](https://studio.edgeimpulse.com/public/394878/live) on Edge Impulse.

+This project is a fall detection and emergency SOS system built with Django, Twilio, and Arduino.
 It detects falls using an Arduino board and sends emergency SMS messages to designated emergency contacts when a fall is detected.

 ## Features